-The siting of PSH facilities, which includes both construction and operations, changes the land and environment, and can cause potential effects on elements such as wildlife and habitat, traditional cultural resources, water quality, noise levels, and more.
+The siting of PSH facilities, which includes both construction and operations, changes the land and environment, and can potentially cause effects on elements such as wildlife and habitat, traditional cultural resources, water quality, noise levels, and more.

-Through presentations from subject matter experts, the PSH meetings provided information on the various topics listed above, and their possible impacts and mitigations.
-Further information for this report on impacts and mitigation was gathered from published reports on a variety of PSH siting topics.
+Through presentations from subject matter experts, the PSH meetings provided information on various topics related to the elements listed above, and their possible impacts and mitigations.
+Further information for this report on impacts and mitigations was gathered from published reports on a variety of PSH siting topics.

-While a body of information and research on impacts of and accompanying mitigation for PSH systems has been assembled for this siting study, it is not extensive, especially given that some PSH systems have been operating for decades.
-Most of the current PSH facilities were built before the existence of the endangered species act or clean water act or state regulations, and there is scarcely any information synthesizing the impacts from these plants, such as for drought mitigation, carbon sequestration, and environmental impacts.
-However, when these projects are up for relicensing, the facilities must be assessed for environmental impacts and meet the requirements.
+While a body of information and research on impacts of and accompanying mitigations for PSH systems has been assembled for this siting study, it is not extensive, especially given that some PSH systems have been operating for decades.
+Most of the current PSH facilities were built before the existence of the Endangered Species Act, the Clean Water Act, and state regulations, and there is scarcely any information synthesizing the impacts from these plants, such as those related to drought mitigation, carbon sequestration, and environmental impacts.
+However, when these projects come up for relicensing, the facilities must be assessed for environmental impacts and meet the requirements.